 - Economic value

-There are other great posts about measuring success on social media (like this one from Kissmetrics), but we find that Avinash provides the most extensive method.
+There are other great posts about measuring success on social media, but we find that Avinash provides the most extensive method.

 A word of warning before we go over these metrics: this will only make sense if you really participate in social media.
 You will need an acceptable number of followers and a high level of activity before these numbers start to make sense.
 But don’t let this keep you from having a look at these numbers if you’re just starting out with social media.
 We just want you to know that they will become more significant over time.